SEC Logo

 SEC Logo History

 Since its launch in 2014, the network has used a blue, lettered logo.
 The base has a non-standard configuration: it looks like two geometric shapes put together.
 The main version has a circle on the left and a quadrilateral on the right.
 They merge to form an inseparable structure that is shaped like a referee’s whistle when viewed from above.
-The image is complemented by a white outline with a blue border around the edge.
+The image is outlined in white with a blue border.

-In the round part is the abbreviation “SEC.”
-The letters are yellow but outlined with white lines at the top and right and pale orange at the bottom and left.
+In the round part, the abbreviation “SEC.” appears.
+The letters are yellow, outlined with white lines at the top and right, and pale orange at the bottom and left.
 For the name of the sports network to fit perfectly into the space, the designers bent the protruding elements “S” and “C.” As a result, the “S” looks like a deformed zigzag, which combines sharp corners and smooth curves.
 But “C” consists of a perfectly flat vertical line and two half-arcs.

 What is SEC?

 SEC is an acronym derived from the Southeastern Conference.
 This association of sports teams has existed since 1932 and is part of the NCAA.
-He owns his television network SEC Network.
+He owns the SEC Network, his television network.
 There is a broadcast of inter-university competitions and other events related to universities that are members of the conference.

 SEC Network Symbol

-There is also a short version of the logo, where the right side of the rectangular shape is missing.
+There is also a short version of the logo in which the right side of the rectangular shape is missing.
 This variant contains only a circle centered on yellow “SEC” lettering with white and dark orange outlines.
-Here, the round base is circled with only one line – white.
+Here, the round base is circled with only one white line.
 It forms a ring, making the image convex.

 Font and Colors